How Italy’s Far Right Fell in Love With the United States

 David Broder

 In the Anglophone press we often hear a cliché that the left-behind working class vote for the far right out of rebellion against the effects of globalization and neoliberalism.
-But it seems to me — especially thinking about the recent Fratelli d’Italia (Fd’I) congress in Milan — that in the party’s discourse we find very little of this supposed appeal to the material interests of workers, and much more of this desire to capture the conservative camp, to defend free enterprise, etc.
+But it seems to me — especially thinking about the recent Fratelli d’Italia (Fd’I) conference in Milan — that in the party’s discourse we find very little of this supposed appeal to the material interests of workers, and much more of this desire to capture the conservative camp, to defend free enterprise, etc.

 Gregorio Sorgonà